Ross Helford, Principal, Vov lerer (teacher)

 Marshall Shackelford, Principal’s Assistant

-Marshall Shackelford is a Sholem graduate who has worked within Sholem’s belfer program for the past three years, mostly as a teacher’s helper in the third and fourth grade Giml class.
+Marshall Shackelford is a Sholem graduate who worked as a belfer for three years, before returning as the principal’s assistant.
+Marshall will be everywhere he’s needed this year, helping with site management and belfer oversight, as well as leading projects in the classroom.
 He loves music and has a Certificate in General Music Studies from Berklee College of Music Online.
 In his free time he enjoys playing basketball and skateboarding.
 As a long time student and staff member of Sholem, Marshall loves coming to work every Sunday to share his idea of Jewishness with an accepting, loving community of progressive-minded people.